Trained 1.5 million workers on their rights in 2013 and over 3.8 million since 2007.

 Tracked weekly work

-hours for over one million workers throughout our supply chain.
+hours for over 1 million workers throughout our supply chain.

-Drove our suppliers to achieve an average of 95 percent compliance with our standard maximum 60-hour workweek.
+Drove our suppliers to achieve an average of 95 per cent compliance with our standard maximum 60-hour working week.

 Launched a project to drive accountability for the vocational schools that place student interns in our supplier facilities.

-Conducted 33 specialized audits at facilities employing migrant workers who may be at risk for unfair treatment.
+Conducted 33 specialised audits at facilities employing migrant workers who may be at risk of unfair treatment.